AlexJeter17/MonoGameStarShooter/Docs/Articles/10_Part 10 User Interface, Scores, and Lives.md

 <img src="https://github.com/AlexJeter17/MonoGameStarShooter/blob/main/Docs/Content/10_MainScreen.gif" width="230"/> <img src="https://github.com/AlexJeter17/MonoGameStarShooter/blob/main/Docs/Content/10_InGameScreen.gif" width="230"/> <img src="https://github.com/AlexJeter17/MonoGameStarShooter/blob/main/Docs/Content/10_GameOver.gif" width="230"/>

 Congrats!
 You now have a working user Interface!
 For [Part 11: Sounds and music](https://github.com/AlexJeter17/MonoGameStarShooter/blob/main/Docs/Articles/11_Part%2011%20Sounds%20and%20Music!.md) you will learn how play sounds and music inside your game.

+## References and community tutorials

+[TrueType fonts](https://docs.monogame.net/articles/getting_started/5_adding_basic_code.html): This shows you how to add more fonts if you wanted to dive deeper and add more pop to your game.

+[RB Whitakers SpriteFont tutorial](http://rbwhitaker.wikidot.com/monogame-drawing-text-with-spritefonts): Although similar to our version of spriteFonts, RB Whitaker shows a deeper dive and offers support with finding free fonts and utilizing the DrawString() function.